victorbiga/engineering-management/README.md

 * [Real talk: the technical interview is broken](https://medium.com/@CODE2040/real-talk-the-technical-interview-is-broken-b84b8375dccb#.vxuvtrhad)
 * [Finding a Tech Leadership Job in Silicon Alley](https://medium.com/@Bar_Code/finding-a-tech-leadership-job-in-silicon-alley-3631e97ff33e#.2w4yzwtgx) (interviewing seen from the candidate experience point of view).
 * [How I Interview](https://rkoutnik.com/articles/How-I-Interview.html)
+* [What if companies interviewed translators the way they interview coders?](https://medium.freecodecamp.org/welcome-to-the-software-interview-ee673bc5ef6) - a great counter example of how interview can be disconnected from one's actual job.

 ### Hiring: process